Juan Luna Building

 Juan Luna Building (also known as the Juan Luna Plaza) is a historic building located in Binondo, Manila, Philippines.
 It was also known as the Pacific Commercial Company Building, First National City Bank Building, and the Ayala Building.

 History

 The Juan Luna Building was built as the Pacific Commercial Company Building in the 1920s.
 The construction of the building was finished by July 1922 and was inaugurated November 13, 1922.
-The building was later bought by Enrique Zobel and was known as the "Ayala Building" from 1940 to 1959.
+The building was later bought by Enrique J. Zobel and was known as the "Ayala Building" from 1940 to 1959.
 The LBC Properties Inc. led a renovation of the building in 2007.
 The First National City Bank also occupied the building.